mercurius-js/cache/README.md

 ### `cache.invalidate(references, [storage])`

-`cache.invalidate` perform invalidation over the whole storage; if `storage` is not specified, using the same `name` as the defined function, invalidation is made over the default storage.
+`cache.invalidate` perform invalidation over the whole storage.
+To specify the `storage` to operate invalidation, it needs to be the name of a policy, for example `Query.getUser`.
 Note that `invalidation` must be enabled on `storage`.

 `references` can be: